David Brancaccio

 David A. Brancaccio (/brɒŋˈkɑːtʃioʊ/; born May 17, 1960) is an American radio and television journalist.
-He is the host of the public radio business program Marketplace Morning Report and the PBS newsmagazine Now.
+He is the host of the public radio business program Marketplace Morning Report and, from 2003 to 2010, hosted the PBS newsmagazine Now.

-Biography

-Early years
+Early life and education

 Brancaccio was born in New York City and grew up in Waterville, Maine.
-His father is Italian American and his mother is Ashkenazi Jewish American.
-He began his career in broadcasting on WTVL radio in 1976 at the age of fifteen.
+His father, Patrick, is Italian American and his mother, Ruth, is Ashkenazi Jewish American.
+He began his career in broadcasting as a news reader for Colby College's WMHB at the age of thirteen, then became a DJ on Waterville's WTVL at the age of fifteen.

 He received a Bachelor of Arts in African Studies and History from Wesleyan University in 1982 and a master's in journalism from Stanford University in 1988.
 He traveled widely, spending his fourth grade in Rome, his ninth grade in Fort Dauphin, Madagascar and his senior year in college in Legon, Ghana.